Lindsay Ellis: Early life

-Ellis was born Lindsay Carole Ellis on November 24, 1984, in Johnson City, Tennessee to school counselor, Sue (née Andes) and Navy Veteran, educator, and contractor, James C. Ellis (1943–2015), where she was also raised.
+Ellis was born Lindsay Carole Ellis on November 24, 1984, in Johnson City, Tennessee, as the only child of school counselor, Sue (née Andes) and Navy Veteran, musician, educator, and contractor, James C. Ellis (1943–2015), where she was also raised.
 During her teenage years, she met her future collaborators Antonella "Nella" Inserra, Elisa Hansen, and Angelina Meehan on fanfiction.net.

 Education and career

+Ellis attended Science Hill High School in Johnson City.
 Ellis received her BA in Film Studies from New York University in 2007, followed by an MFA from the USC School of Cinematic Arts in 2011.

-Along with her friends Elisa Hansen and Antonella "Nella" Inserra, Ellis wrote Awoken, a paranormal romance parody of Twilight, about a woman falling in love with Cthulhu, under the alias Serra Elinsen.
+Along with her friends Elisa Hansen and Antonella Inserra and viewers of her video series 50 Shades of Green, Ellis wrote Awoken, a paranormal romance parody of Twilight, about a woman falling in love with Cthulhu, under the alias Serra Elinsen.

 In 2010, Ellis wrote and directed the documentary short film The A-Word about women's experience with abortion.
 The film was screened at the IFC Center as part of its 2012 DocuWeek showcase.